paternogbc/sensiPhy/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version we have:

-* Updated the package to v0.8.0 and included new features and functions.
+Updated the package to v0.8.1 after:
+  1. including two new sections in the Vignette
+  2. correcting minor bugs in the package.
 Please see 'NEWS.md' for details.

 ## Test environments
 * local deepin 15.5, R 3.4.1